Intel cuts revenue forecast as desktop demand weakens

 Intel's shares were down 4.8 percent at $30.76 in late afternoon trading on the Nasdaq.
 Microsoft's shares were down 2.4 percent at $41.

-Shares of ASML Holding NV, the world's largest maker of semiconductor production equipment, were down 2 percent at $104.40.
+Shares of ASML Holding NV (ASML.O), the world's largest maker of semiconductor production equipment, were down 2 percent at $104.40.

 (Editing by Don Sebastian, Robin Paxton and Kirti Pandey)